py5coding/py5book/integrations/numpy.md

 It is the foundation of virtually all of the numerical computing projects that are implemented in the Python language.
-It has a long history within the Python community, and like [](/integrations/matplotlib), numpy's contributions to the scientific community cannot be understated.
+It has a long history within the Python community, and like [](/integrations/matplotlib), numpy's contributions to the scientific community cannot be overstated.
 Py5 is well positioned to be used for numerical computing because of its close ties with numpy.